-- 1. International Feature Film nominations will be determined in two phases: - a.
-The Phase I International Feature Film Committee will view the eligible submissions in the category and vote by secret ballot.
-The group's top seven choices, augmented by three additional selections voted by the Academy's International Feature Film Award Executive Committee, will constitute the shortlist of ten films. - b.
-The Phase II International Feature Film Committee must view the ten shortlisted films and vote by secret ballot to determine the category's five nominees. - 2.
+- 1. International Feature Film nominations will be determined in two rounds of voting: - a.
+The International Feature Film Preliminary Voting Committee will view the eligible submissions in the category and vote by secret ballot to produce a shortlist of fifteen films. - b.
+The International Feature Film Nominating Committee must view the fifteen shortlisted films and vote by secret ballot to determine the category's five nominees. - 2.
 Final voting for the International Feature Film award shall be restricted to active and life Academy members who have viewed all five nominated films. - 3.
 The Academy statuette (Oscar) will be awarded to the film and accepted by the director on behalf of the film's creative talents.
 For Academy Awards purposes, the country will be credited as the nominee.
 The director's name will be listed on the statuette plaque after the country and film title.